matthiaslang/jackychess/src/main/resources/config/tuned02/readme.md

 Texel like tuned with self playing between current version and previous version.

-20000 games jacky012.0 vs 0.10.0 with random opening book.
+20000 games jacky012.0 vs 0.10.0 with random opening book with ultra short time.

-extraction of non-opening- moves, excluding end-move;
+extraction of non-opening- moves, excluding end-move, extracting non quiet positions;

 disabling end game evaluations as they get not tuned and would affect the tuning result.

-tuning psts in several rounds; auto calibrating K on first round.